Deftsalt-debug/Krishnendu_phase2/AdventofCyber2025/Writeups.md

 ***

 # Day 17. + 18
-Todays challenge focused on using webexp and cyrptography via inspecting a website and cyberchef to decode encrypted passcodes and data.
-Very straightforward
+These two rooms focused on using webexp and cyrptography via inspecting a website and cyberchef to decode encrypted passcodes and data.
+Very straightforward.
+Also dealt with Obfuscation and Deobfuscation.
+Self explainatory.

 ## Flags
 ```